Duckulus/game-of-life/README.md

 # Conway's Game of Life

-Mouse to draw, Enter to start, Space to pause, g to show grid, r to randomize, Escape to reset.
+Leftclick to place cell, Rightclick to remove cell, Enter to start, Space to pause, g to show grid, r to randomize, Escape to reset.